chgeuer/clean_atp_gobbled_urls/README.md

 # Clean up gobbled links in my clipboard

-This utility watches my Windows clipboard, and when it finds a redirect URL to the Advanced Thread Protection, which obfuscates the link target, it strips the redirect part away, and replaces it with the 'clean' URL.
+This utility watches my Windows clipboard, and when it finds a redirect URL to the Advanced Threat Protection, which obfuscates the link target, it strips the redirect part away, and replaces it with the 'clean' URL.

 ## Why